Stealth-Robotics/2022-Stealth-FTC/README.md

   of these concepts more aggressively with the students, both FTC and FRC.
     - debounce
     - deadbands
+    - what others?
+(Check the FRC notes and suggestions from Sidd about filters and such.)
 - can we make this work well w/ on-bot?
-    - Probably not.
-Could make the lib and examples work, but for the monorepo we'd need AS.
+    - Could make the lib and examples work, but for the monorepo we'd need AS I think.
     - mmm: I have a lot of issues w/ on-bot after just one season.
         - lost code many, many times.
 Two teams, random loss, often multiple per night.
 Really rough.
+            - Jim saw teams at worlds wrecked by this multiple times.
         - Intellisense is woeful.
 Students learn best with intellisense hints w/ embeded javadocs, and having them missing really hurts.
             - Hurts mentors too, ngl